BitKnitting/CircuitSetup_CircuitPython/Readme.md

 # CircuitPython for the Single Phase Energy Monitor
+__TODO__: I did not implement all the mehods/properties that are in the Arduino port.
+I am hoping through Open Source that someone (you?) would like to add more.

 # Thanks to Those that went Before
 There is _so much_ prior work that made it easier to write a CP library for the atm90e32.
 Efforts include: